tsunami416604/azure-docs.hu-hu/articles/ansible/ansible-manage-azure-dynamic-inventories.md

 1. Mentse a fájlt, és zárja be a szerkesztőt.

-1. Futtassa a forgatókönyvet a `ansible-playbook` parancs használatával:
+1. Futtassa a `ansible-playbook` forgatókönyvet a következő paranccsal:

    - Ansible < 2,8: